ooni/ooni.org/content/about/glossary.md

 request.
 As suggested by their name, these codes communicate the status of an HTTP response.

+HTTP status codes are divided into specific ranges, depending on the type of status they are communicating:

+* **100-199**: used to communicate information to the client
+* **200-299**: used to indicate a successful request
+* **300-399**: used for redirecting the request to another location
+* **400-499**: used to indicate errors in the request by the client
+* **500-599**: used to indicate server-side errors

 Common HTTP status codes include:

-* HTTP Error *500*(Internal Server Error): General-purpose error message when a web server encounters some form of internal error.
+* HTTP status **200** (OK): Used to indicate that the request was successful.
+This is generally the status code used most commonly for successful page loads.

+* HTTP status **301** (Moved Permanently): When the resource requested by the client is now available at a different location.

+* HTTP status **302** (Found): When the resource requested by the client can be **temporarily accessed** at a different location.

+* HTTP status **400** (Bad Request): When the application you are using (such as your web browser) accesses a server incorrectly or the request was corrupted.

+* HTTP status **401** (Unauthorized): When you try to access a web page that requires authentication credentials without you having provided any.

-* HTTP Error *403*(Forbidden): When you try to access a forbidden directory on a website.
+* HTTP status **403** (Forbidden): When you try to access a restricted directory on a website that you don't have the correct authorized credentials for.

-* HTTP Error *404*(Not Found): When you try to access a resource on a web server (usually a web page) that doesn’t exist (because, for example, you have mistyped a URL).
+* HTTP status **404** (Not Found): When you try to access a resource on a web server (usually a web page) that doesn’t exist (because, for example, you have mistyped a URL).

-* HTTP Error *400*(Bad Request): When the application you are using (such as your web browser) accesses a server incorrectly or the request was corrupted.

-* HTTP Error *401*(Unauthorized): When you try to access a restricted web page but aren't authorized to do so (usually because of a failed login attempt).
+* HTTP status **451** (Unavailable For Legal Reasons): When the resource that you are trying to access is blocked by the server due to legal restrictions.
+This is the status code used for implementing internet censorship.

+* HTTP status **500** (Internal Server Error): General-purpose error message when a web server encounters some form of internal error.

 When measuring the blocking of websites, the OONI Probe [Web Connectivity test](https://ooni.org/nettest/web-connectivity/) compares the HTTP status codes of the tested website from the network of the user with a non-censored network